WebstepSweden/Zerubbabel/README.md

 ![Zerubbabel aka Zrubbie](zerubbabel.jpg?raw=true "Zerubbabel aka Zrubbie")

-This is an attempt to solve a problem in different languages using a a functional programming paradigm, in order to compare the different implementations.
+This is an attempt to solve a problem in different languages using a functional programming paradigm, in order to compare the different implementations.

 ## The Problem